-The Committee has been integral in overseeing the findings and recommendations arising from the internal investigations carried out into the governance delivery of the Group's housing management weaknesses, relating to executive severance activities, customer service and property payments.
-During the year, the Committee services, in addition to other operational met with both the head of the internal audit matters.
-The Committee has provided function and external auditors, without the oversight and scrutiny over the review of executive present. customer involvement on the governance structure, which was a key action in the Recovery Plan.
-The review resulted in the dissolution of the Management Committees and establishment of the Customer Engagement Forums.
+The Committee has been integral in overseeing the findings and recommendations arising from the internal weaknesses, relating to executive severance payments.
+During the year, the Committee met with both the head of the internal audit function and external auditors, without the executive present.